-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals in pediatric neurology and neurosurgery.
+Gillette Children’s Specialty Healthcare is a regional leader in pediatric neurology and neurosurgery.
 Our neurosurgeons provide comprehensive evaluations and surgical care for children, teens and adults who have complex conditions such as tethered spinal cord.

 We support patients and their families with comprehensive medical, surgical and rehabilitative care.
 We offer a family-centered environment that helps our patients achieve their highest possible levels of health, independence and happiness.